jorinvo/me/content/post/follow-the-dirty-money-code-challenge.md

 ---
 date: 2017-02-07T15:16:56+01:00
-description: |
-  This is a link to the latest code challenge.
 title: "Code Challenge: Follow the Dirty Money"
 ---

+This is a link to the latest code challenge.<!--more-->

 After the [CSV Challenge](/csv-challenge) in 2015, I created a new challenge.